CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/index.md

 ## Schedule

-This links will be updated at the end of the previous week
+This links will be updated at the end of the previous week (Friday or Sunday).

 ### Week One - September 14-15 - In-person sessions
    * Check your travel arrangements with Carolyn.Young@gtri.gatech.edu